gnick18/GN_Botany563/MainProject/Notes.md

 There currently doesn't exist any tools geared toward helping users search for their own non-canoncal gene clusters.
 I have created a python tool called GBKCreator.py that has enabled me to develop the first dataset of isocyanide BGCS in every sequenced Eurotiales.
 These isocyanide synthatses (ICS) were first characterized the Keller Lab several years ago, and it's been found that every ICS contains the same core bacbone gene and protein domain.
 By searching for this protein domain in every annotated Eurotiales genome, and grabbing windows around the located backbone gene, I was also to manually analyze and network the distribution and patterns in this noval secondary metabilite family.

-For class I will run a phylogenetic analysis of the backbone ICS protein domains that my program discovered.
-My networking program I've already been running take into account the evolution of entire gene clusters.
-This phylogenetic approach will allow me to get insite into the evolution of the core bacbkbone ICS protein domain.
+For class I will run a phylogenetic analysis of the backbone ICS protein domains that my program discovered (amino acid sequences).
+My networking program I've already been running takes into account the evolution of entire gene clusters.
+This phylogenetic approach will allow me to get insite into the evolution of the core backbone ICS protein domain.
 The resulting trees that are made by this analysis might give inside into the evolutionary history of this novel secondary metabolite family.

 **Overall steps with justification of each step**